timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 For more information see [CPU Organization](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/3_Slides_CPUOrganisation.ppt) slides 6-8.

 The instruction format looks like this:

 Opcode | Register | Address
 ---|----|----

 So you could have chosen any one of the three.

+I disagree, you don't always have to have a register or an address.
+I believe you can sometimes have a constant and a register or a constant and an address, if I'm not mistaken, so it seems every machine instruction must have an OPCODE.
+I'm not sure the same could be said of a register or address.

 **(ii.)** Three possible ways to address operands in an instruction: